 The Summer University organises Finnish courses throughout the year.
 We have plenty of courses in our programme from basic to advanced levels, and during the summer we also offer oral skills courses and writing courses.

 The basic courses focus on learning the basic structures of the Finnish language.
 These courses are intensive, and in addition to lessons, they require a substantial amount of independent study.
 The courses advance quickly and require good learning abilities.
+The language of instruction is Finnish unless otherwise specified.

 - The course levels are marked with numbers 1 to 6 (basic courses) and 7 to 8 (advanced courses).
 Groups of the same level are labelled with letters A to N.